-- 30. In order to determine whether a Fine is appropriate the factors to be considered will normally include whether: - deterrence can be achieved by issuing a Reprimand or a Severe Reprimand alone; - the Member or Member Firm has derived any financial gain or benefit (including avoidance of loss) as a result of the Misconduct; - the Misconduct involved or caused or put at risk the loss of significant sums of money; and - a Fine was ordered in similar previous cases.
+- 30. In order to determine whether a Fine is appropriate the factors to be considered will normally include whether: - a. deterrence can be achieved by issuing a Reprimand or a Severe Reprimand alone; - b. the Member has derived any financial gain or benefit (including avoidance of loss) as a result of the Misconduct; - c. the Misconduct involved or caused or put at risk the loss of significant sums of money; and - d. a Fine was ordered in similar previous cases.